LucaMusca/Serpens/README.md

 | yield | redde

 ## Installation
-Build the project as you would do with [cpython](https://github.com/python/cpython "The Python programming language").
+If you use linux, just download the file `serpens` and run it in the linux terminal with the command `./serpens`.
-Or you can just run the
+If you use another OS, download [cpython](https://github.com/python/cpython "The Python programming language"), replace the `Grammar` folder with the one present in this repo and build the project following the [usual procedure](https://devguide.python.org/setup/ "Build cpython").

 ## Examples of usage
 Just use the keywords listed above as they were the usual python keywords.